netdata/netdata/docs/configure/spaces-war-rooms.md

 A single Space puts all your metrics in one easily-accessible place, while multiple Spaces creates logical division between different users and different pieces of a large infrastructure.

-For example, a large organization might have one SRE team for the user-face SaaS application, and a second IT team for managing employee's hardware.
+For example, a large organization might have one SRE team for the user-facing SaaS application, and a second IT team for managing employees' hardware.
 Since these teams don't monitor the same nodes, they can work in separate Spaces and then further organize their nodes into War Rooms.

 You can also use multiple Spaces for different aspects of your monitoring "life," such as your work infrastructure